All campers must fill out the following forms before their first day of camp. View forms.

 - If your child must have a cell phone for emergency purposes, it must be kept out of the classroom at all times.

 - Bring a lunch, bottled water/beverage, and two light snacks.
 No peanut products, please!
-Campers will not be able to purchase lunch in the Museum Café, store meals in refrigerators, heat meals, or have access to the water fountain.
-No ice cream truck this summer.
+Campers will not be able to purchase lunch in the Museum Café, store meals in refrigerators, or heat meals.

-- There will be no art show at the end of each camp session.
-Please bring a box or bin on the last day for campers to pack up their artwork.
+- Please bring a box or bin on the last day for campers to pack up their artwork.

 - The Museum is not allowed to dispense medication.